torvalds/linux/README.md

 Please note that you can still run a.out user programs with this kernel.

-+ Do a "make" to create a compressed kernel image.
++ Do a ```make``` to create a compressed kernel image.
 It is also possible to do "make install" if you have lilo installed to suit the kernel makefiles, but you may want to check your particular lilo setup first.

 To do the actual install, you have to be root, but none of the normal build should require that. *Don't* take the name of root in vain.